Bandwidth/faq/messaging/tollfreeMMS.md

-No, Toll Free numbers can only send SMS messages.
+No, toll-free numbers can only send SMS messages.